zisluiz/cpfcnpj-crud-go-vuejs/README.md

 - Database: Mongodb
 - Backend: Golang, Echo, Swaggo and Mongo-driver
-- Frontend: Vue.js 3, Typescript, PrimeVue 3 (at moment, the only one framework with some useful ui components to support Vue.js 3)
+- Frontend: Vue.js 3, Typescript, PrimeVue 3 (at moment, the only one framework with some useful ui components with Vue.js 3)

 ## Simple domain diagram